 Parya is a performer and instructor of dance.
-She first started Persian dancing at the age of 6 with Farzaneh Kaboli in Iran and later joined the Anahita Dance Company under the direction of Nahid Kabiri.
-Performances ranged from classical Persian to folkloric dances from various regions of Iran.
+She first started Iranian dancing at the age of 6 with Farzaneh Kaboli in Iran and later joined the Anahita Dance Company under the direction of Nahid Kabiri.
+Performances ranged from classical Iranian to folkloric dances from various regions of Iran.

 After moving to San Francisco, Parya initiated belly dance classes with Suhaila Salimpour and fell in love with this dance form and the Salimpour Format.
-She is currently Suhaila Format Level 4 and Jamila Format Level 3 certified, is an instructor at the Salimpour School of Dance, and is a member of the Suhaila Dance Company.
-In addition to her full-time work, Parya is completing an MFA in Dance at Saint Mary's College of California.
+She is currently Suhaila Format Level 4 and Jamila Format Level 4 certified, is an instructor at the Salimpour School of Dance, and is a member of the Berkeley Salimpour Collective.
+In addition to her full-time work as a faculty member at UCSF, Parya completed an MFA in Dance at Saint Mary's College of California.